bu-528-sp19/Multi-cloud-defensive-load-balancing/README.md

 * Connect the Request Servers together and implement cross-cloud load balancing and health checks
 * Implement DNS failover on the secondary Request Server to redirect DNS servers to it instead
 * Extract the database access layer into a separate Database Access Server
-* Connect Database Access Serveers together and implement distributed reads and writes
+* Connect Database Access Servers together and implement distributed reads and writes